wpcodefactory/product-excel-import-export-for-woocommerce/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-WordPress Plugin to Import Products and Export Products for Woocommerce in Bulk with Excel
+WordPress Plugin to Import Products and Export Products for Woocommerce in Bulk with Excel.

 == Description ==